👹

 What Are GPT Goblins?

-GPT Goblins is the AI meme about OpenAI's models developing a strange obsession with goblins, gremlins, raccoons, and other creatures in their metaphors — and OpenAI's quest to figure out why.
+GPT Goblins is the AI meme about OpenAI's models developing a strange obsession with goblins, gremlins, raccoons, and other creatures in their metaphors — plus the official investigation, Codex prompt rule, and community hunt for the creatures in the logs.

 The Short Explanation